-The portfolio will provide notice to shareholders at least 60 days prior to any change to its policy to invest at least 80% of its assets in equity securities of mid-size companies.
+The portfolio will provide notice to shareholders at least 60 days prior to any change to its policy to invest at least 80% of its assets in income producing equity securities of U.S. issuers.

-The portfolio may invest up to 25% of its total assets in securities of non-U.S. issuers.
+The portfolio may invest up to 20% of its total assets in securities of non-U.S. issuers, including depositary receipts.
 The portfolio will not invest more than 5% of its total assets in the securities of emerging markets issuers.
 The portfolio does not count securities of Canadian issuers against the limit on investment in securities of non-U.S. issuers.